Baystation12/Baystation12-Lore/Species/The Unathi.md

 Their homes are constructed out of sturdy sandstone and most, if not all, have special chambers that are called 'Sun Gardens'.
 They act much like living rooms do for humans; they are the face of the home.
 Guests will most often visit this room first, and if it is poorly kept or decorated, it reflets badly on the clan.
 Common decorations include wall trophies, carvings in the wall consisting of symbols or hieroglyphs detailing the clan's history (which may instead be supplemented by a mural), colorful rocks, and exotic or good-looking common plants.
 Wealthier homes will also have humid baths to enjoy, although most settlements have public, communal baths for all to enjoy.

-Unathi of the heartland live by a simple mindset; If it isn't broke, don't try and fix it.
+Unathi live by a simple mindset; If it isn't broke, don't try and fix it.
 Things are separated by need and want, with the former taking priority.
 In higher castes or wealthier clans, the gap is, of course, less intense.
 Women are treated as they are for the exact same reasons.
 They are property, but valuable property.
 They're the means to advance a clan's bloodline and also to mind every day necessities and needs when the expendable males are too busy.
 Females are often assigned to a male that is responsible for them (such as their father, or husband, or brother in the even both of the previous men are dead or away).
 Their caretaker will also be expected to bear the shame and punishment for the female if they error.
 Touching another male's female, even if it's consensual is bad without permission or transferred ownership.
 Not only with the female's caretaker call for a bane (a disagreement fight) as soon as possible, but the others in their clan and settlement will look very poorly on them.

-Unathi society in the heartland is determined by a rigid caste system, which determines their social standing.
+Unathi society is determined by a rigid caste system, which determines their social standing.
 Those who serve in the military are generally considered to be above the simple, working class - or peons, as they're called.
 Council members, like elders and village leaders, have authority over both previous castes, with warlords (the leader of a large settlement) above them and overlords (the leader of a capital) at the very top.

 Water is one of the most favored currencies in Unathi society, as they lack any kind of real paper money or treasury system.
 Their major way of buying and selling involves bartering, though forms of currency differ regionally.